-We also own 85% of the capital stock of North American Site Developers, Inc. ("NASDI"), a demolition services provider located in the Boston, Massachusetts area.
+We also own 85% of the capital stock of North American Site Developers, Inc. ("NASDI"), a demolition service provider located in the Boston, Massachusetts area.
 NASDI's principal services consist of interior and exterior demolition of commercial and industrial buildings, salvage and recycling of related materials, and removal of hazardous substances and materials.
-Since the acquisition of NASDI in 2001, we have operated in two reportable segments: dredging and demolition.
+One NASDI management stockholder retains a 15% non-voting interest in NASDI, which is reflected as the minority interest in the Company's consolidated financial statements.
+Since the acquisition of NASDI in 2001, the Company has operated in two reportable segments: dredging and demolition.